Mujib Rahman Ansari: Death

 Ansari was assassinated on 2 September 2022 following a suicide bombing just outside of his mosque.
 Ansari had been returning to his mosque from a meeting with deputy prime minister Abdul Ghani Baradar when the bomber approached Ansari, kissed his hand, and then detonated, killing Ansari and several nearby people.
-The Taliban government officially stated that 18 people were killed in the attack, though Al Jazeera reported 28 fatalities and a local newspaper reporting 48 fatalities.
+The Taliban government officially stated that 18 people were killed in the attack, though Al Jazeera reported 28 fatalities and a local newspaper reported 48 fatalities.
 Those killed included Ansari's brother, as well as several parishioners and bodyguards.
-Though no group officially claimed responsibility for the attack, the Taliban government claimed that the Islamic State – Khorasan Province perpetrated the attack.
-Ansari was the fourth Taliban-aligned cleric to have been killed in the span of two months; another prominent cleric, Rahimullah Haqqani, had been killed just a few weeks prior.
+Though no group officially claimed responsibility for the attack, the Taliban government said that the Islamic State – Khorasan Province perpetrated the attack.
+Ansari was the fourth Taliban-aligned cleric to have been killed in the span of two months; another prominent cleric, Rahimullah Haqqani, had been killed a few weeks prior.

 Ansari's assassination was heavily condemned by the Afghan government, with Taliban spokesman Zabiullah Mujahid and governor of Herat Province Noor Mohammad Islamjar stating that the Taliban would take revenge for his killing.
 The bombing was also condemned by former president Hamid Karzai and former chief executive Abdullah Abdullah, though neither mentioned Ansari in their statements.
 Others who offered condemnation include the United Nations Assistance Mission in Afghanistan, the Iranian Foreign Ministry, the Organisation of Islamic Cooperation, Pakistan, and Qatar.
 Some of Ansari's critics celebrated his death, such as Rahmatullah Nabil, the former director of the National Directorate of Security, who tweeted: "It is a proverb that a snake does not become a dragon until it eats a snake".
 However, another critic, Samira Hamidi of Amnesty International, stated that celebrating Ansari's death was wrong, as "his followers are alive".